kubevela/kubevela/design/vela-core/rollout-design.md

  With that said, two controllers operate differently to extract the real workload.
 Here are the high level descriptions of how each works.

-#### ApplicationDeployment takes control of the application during rolling out phase
+#### ApplicationDeployment workflow
-When an appDeployment is used to do application level rollout, **_one should apply the appDeployment CR before the application itself_**.
-This is to try to make sure that the appDeployment controll has full control of the new application from the beginning.
+When an appDeployment is used to do application level rollout, **the target application is not reconciled by the application controller yet**.
+This is to make sure  the appDeployment controller has the full control of the new application from the beginning.
- However, there is no kubernetes systematic way of acquiring a distributed lock for a controller.
+We will use a pre-defined annotation "app.oam.dev/rollout" that equals to "true" to facilitate that.
+We expect any system uses an appDeployment object to follow this rule.
-- The appDeployment controller will make sure it marks itself as the owner of the application and changes the appDeployment CR state to be initialized.
-The application controller can be aware of appDeployment and have build-in logics in case.
+- Upon creation, the appDeployment controller marks itself as the owner of the application.
+The application controller will have built-in logic to ignore any applications that has the "app.oam.dev/rollout" annotation set to true.
-- The appDeployment controller can change the application fields.
-For example, it can remove all the conflict traits, such as HPA, during the upgrade period.
+- The appDeployment controller can change the target application fields.
+For example,
+   - It might remove all the conflict traits, such as HPA during upgrade.
+   - It might modify the label selectors fields in the services to make sure there are ways to differentiate traffic routing to the old and new application resources.
+- The appDeployment controller will return the control of the new application back to the application controller after it makes the initial adjustment of the application by removing the annotation.
+  - We will use a webhook to ensure that the "rollout" annotation cannot be added back once removed.
-- Upon a successful rollout, the appDeployment controller can remove all the traits in the old application and leave no pods in the workload.
+- Upon a successful rollout, the appDeployment controller leaves no pods running for the old application.
-- Upon a failed rollout, the condition is not determined, it could result in an unstable state.
+- Upon a failed rollout, the condition is not determined, it could result in an unstable state since both the old and new applications have been modified.
-- Thus, we introduced a `revertOnDelete` field so that a user can delete the appDeployment and expect the old application to be intact.
+- Thus, we introduced a `revertOnDelete` field so that a user can delete the appDeployment and expect the old application to be intact, and the new application takes no effect.

-#### Rollout trait works with componentRevision only
+#### Rollout trait workflow
 The rollout traits controller only works with componentRevision.
-- The component controller emits the new component revision when a new component is created
+- The component controller emits the new component revision when a new component is created or updated.
-- The application Configuration controller emits the new component and get its componentRevision
+- The application configuration controller emits the new component and assign the componentRevision as the source and target of rollout trait.
+- We assume that there is no other scalar related traits deployed at the same time.
+We will use `conflict-with` fields in the traitDefinition and webhooks to enforce that.
 - Upon a successful rollout, the rollout trait will keep the old component revision with no pod left.
 - Upon a failed rollout,the rollout trait will just stop and leaves the resource mixed.
 This